 "Connecticut requires that any person (teachers, administrators, special service staff members, teachers aides, custodians, cafeteria employees, etc.) who is hired by a local or regional board of education submit to a state and national criminal history record check within the first 30 days of the date of employment.
 The process includes the checking of fingerprints by the State Police Bureau of Identification and the F.B.I.
 The results of the criminal history record checks (both state and federal) are reported to the employing school district.
 If the district receives notice of a conviction of a crime by a person holding a certificate, authorization or permit issued by the State Board of Education, the district shall notify the Bureau of Certification and Professional Development."

 Almost every university and community college in Connecticut offers a course that satisfies this requirement.
 Students may take this course at Southern (SED 481 or SED 482) or at another institution.
 The full list of courses in Connecticut that meet the criteria for this requirement are posted on the CT State Department of Education's Web site.
-Online courses are listed toward the bottom of the full list of colleges and course titles/numbers.

 Q: My undergraduate major wasn't psychology.
 Will I need to take the prerequisite